Thursday, May 16, 2024

 Guests: Jill Scott, Samora Penderhughes, BJ The Chicago Kid, Daniel Ceaser, Leon Bridges, Jonathon McReynolds, others

 With him being near fifty at the time, Common had evolved into full elder statesman, and felt that he had to start putting out music that reflected his evolving human maturity. he felt what was missing in rap, in general, was the need to be more honest, open, and sincere.
-Following up the unbelievable, Black America Again, (as well as the awesome collaborative group effort with Grammy Award winning jazz musician, Robert Glaspar, and Karreim Riggins as August Greene for their self titled album) wasn't a small feat. but he attempted to bring as much humanity to this effort as he brought his socio-political and cultural awareness with BAA.
+Following up the unbelievable, Black America Again, (as well as the awesome collaborative group effort with Grammy Award winning jazz musician, Robert Glaspar, and Karreim Riggins as August Greene for their self-titled album) wasn't a small feat. but he attempted to bring as much humanity to this effort as he brought his socio-political and cultural awareness with BAA.
 In this case, it was Let Love. this album served as the companion piece to his memoir, Let Love Have The Final Say.
 This was an album fully about that: love.
 Love in all its most pure, true, and complicated.
 Produced mainly by frequent collaborator, Detroit's Karreim Riggins (with a couple cuts done by the late, great Dilla as well), this had the environment of a lounge-style album. the type of music one would expect going into a coffee shop or a bookstore.
 That's not a bad thing per se, in fact, it fit him on this album.
-With cuts like "Good Morning Love" and "Forever Your Love" are cuts that show the beauty of love from a compassionate standpoint, where cuts like the powerful "Memories Of Home" and the Jill Scott-assisted apology letter to his daughter, "Show Me How To love" explore love in terms of forgiveness in such raw and open ways.
+With cuts like "Good Morning Love" and "Forever Your Love" are cuts that show the beauty of love from a compassionate standpoint, where cuts like the powerful "Memories of Home" and the Jill Scott-assisted apology letter to his daughter, "Show Me How To love" explore love in terms of forgiveness in such raw and open ways.
 He delivers, essentially, a pre-cursor to his legendary cut, "I Used To Love H.E.R." with the Daniel Caeser, Dilla-crafted, "H.E.R.
 Love" to show his infatuation for hip-hop as a young man, along with the ridiculous, Swizz Beats-assisted, "Hercules" (which is BY FAR the most animated we her from him throughout this album, but is also his most lyrically crazy).
 He concludes with his love of God on the Gospel-tinged collab with Grammy Award winners Leon Bridges and Gospel singer, Jonathon McReynolds, on "God Is Love".
 This is absolute grown person rap.
 Common made Let Love for the more mature in heart and soul.
 While his previous two efforts were call to arms within our culture and society, this is the reflective coming down of them.
 Several stated they went to sleep listening to this album, but for others, this was Common at his most pure, while not abandoning who he is on the mic.
 He just put more emphasis into being a man more than an emcee on this one, and again, that's not necessarily a bad thing.

-11. A Beautiful Revolution Pt.
+12. A Beautiful Revolution Pt.
 2

 Production: Karreim Riggins